 Key takeaways:

-- Organization schema can exist on each page but it shouldn’t be the primary schema type
+- Organization schema markup can exist on each page but it should be used to establish credibility of the content, and;

 What is Organization schema?